sign-of-fourier/cfpb-complaint-enforcement/README.md

 **The agent was told nothing about BoTorch.** It independently chose the library, selected MixedSingleTaskGP as the surrogate model, and used LogExpectedImprovement as the acquisition function.

-Total cost: $200 Perplexity Pro subscription.
+Total cost: $200/month Perplexity Max subscription.
 No cloud compute, no GPU cluster, no research team.

 ## Results